 - Difficulty: Moderate.

-- Is it really secret?
+- Is the cave really a secret?
 No, you’ll likely run into other people there.

 - Is it dangerous?
 For the most part no, but go with how you feel.